top of page

 DIFFERENTLY

-I've worked with thousands of patients and clients - including all family members - for well over 30 years.
+I've worked with thousands of patients and clients - including family members - for nearly 40 years.
 I've sought training from, and worked with, many of the top researchers & experts in addiction, health behavior change, relapse prevention, trauma, and more.

 People don't resist change; they resist being changed.